laurent22/joplin/README_terminal.md

 There are two types of shortcuts: those that manipulate the user interface directly, such as `TAB` to move from one pane to another, and those that are simply shortcuts to actual commands.
 In a way similar to Vim, these shortcuts are generally a verb followed by an object.
 For example, typing `mn` ([m]ake [n]ote), is used to create a new note: it will switch the interface to command line mode and pre-fill it with `mknote ""` from where the title of the note can be entered.
 See below for the full list of shortcuts:

 	Tab       Give focus to next pane
 	Shift+Tab Give focus to previous pane
 	:         Enter command line mode
 	ESC       Exit command line mode
 	ENTER     Edit the selected note
 	Ctrl+C    Cancel the current command.
 	Ctrl+D    Exit the application.
 	DELETE    Delete the currently selected note or notebook.
 	SPACE     Set a to-do as completed / not completed tc        [t]oggle [c]onsole between maximized/minimized/hidden/visible.
 	/         Search
 	tm        [t]oggle note [m]etadata.
 	mn        [M]ake a new [n]ote
 	mt        [M]ake a new [t]odo
 	mb        [M]ake a new note[b]ook
 	yn        Copy ([Y]ank) the [n]ote to a notebook. dn        Move the note to a notebook.

 # Available commands

 The following commands are available in [command-line mode](#command-line-mode):

 	attach <note> <file>

 	    Attaches the given file to the note.

 	config [name] [value]

 	    Gets or sets a config value.
 If [value] is not provided, it will show the value of [name].
 If neither [name] nor [value] is provided, it will list the current configuration.

 	    -v, --verbose  Also displays unset and hidden config variables.

 	Possible keys/values:

+	    sync.2.path            File system synchronisation target directory.
+	                           The path to synchronise with when file system synchronisation is enabled.
+See `sync.target`.
+	                           Type: string.

 	    editor                 Text editor.
 	                           The editor that will be used to open a note.
 If none is provided it will try to auto-detect the default editor.
 	                           Type: string.

 	    locale                 Language.
 	                           Type: Enum.
-                               Possible values: en_GB (English), fr_FR (Français).
+	                           Possible values: en_GB (English), es_CR (Español),
+	                           fr_FR (Français).
 	                           Default: "en_GB"

-        sync.2.path            File system synchronisation target directory.
-                               The path to synchronise with when file system synchronisation is enabled.
-See `sync.target`.
+	    dateFormat             Date format.
+	                           Type: Enum.
+	                           Possible values: DD/MM/YYYY (30/01/2017), DD/MM/YY
+	                           (30/01/17), MM/DD/YYYY (01/30/2017), MM/DD/YY
+	                           (01/30/17), YYYY-MM-DD (2017-01-30).
+	                           Default: "DD/MM/YYYY"

+	    timeFormat             Time format.
+	                           Type: Enum.
+	                           Possible values: HH:mm (20:30), h:mm A (8:30 PM).
+	                           Default: "HH:mm"

+	    uncompletedTodosOnTop  Show uncompleted todos on top of the lists.
+	                           Type: bool.
+	                           Default: true

+	    trackLocation          Save geo-location with notes.
-                               Type: string.
+	                           Type: bool.
+	                           Default: true

 	    sync.interval          Synchronisation interval.
 	                           Type: Enum.
 	                           Possible values: 0 (Disabled), 300 (5 minutes), 600
 	                           (10 minutes), 1800 (30 minutes), 3600 (1 hour),
 	                           43200 (12 hours), 86400 (24 hours).
 	                           Default: 300

 	    sync.target            Synchronisation target.
 	                           The target to synchonise to.
 If synchronising with the file system, set `sync.2.path` to specify the target directory.
 	                           Type: Enum.
-                               Possible values: 1 (Memory), 2 (File system), 3
+	                           Possible values: 2 (File system), 3 (OneDrive), 4
-                               (OneDrive).
+	                           (OneDrive Dev (For testing only)).
 	                           Default: 3

-        trackLocation          Save geo-location with notes.
-                               Type: bool.
-                               Default: true

-        uncompletedTodosOnTop  Show uncompleted todos on top of the lists.
-                               Type: bool.
-                               Default: true

 	cp <note> [notebook]

 	    Duplicates the notes matching <note> to [notebook].
 If no notebook is specified the note is duplicated in the current notebook.

 	done <note>

 	    Marks a to-do as done.

 	edit <note>

 	    Edit note.

 	exit

 	    Exits the application.

 	export <directory>

 	    Exports Joplin data to the given directory.
 By default, it will export the complete database including notebooks, notes, tags and resources.

 	    --note <note>          Exports only the given note.
 	    --notebook <notebook>  Exports only the given notebook.

 	geoloc <note>

 	    Displays a geolocation URL for the note.

 	help [command]

 	    Displays usage information.

 	import-enex <file> [notebook]

 	    Imports an Evernote notebook file (.enex file).

 	    -f, --force  Do not ask for confirmation.

 	mkbook <new-notebook>

 	    Creates a new notebook.

 	mknote <new-note>

 	    Creates a new note.

 	mktodo <new-todo>

 	    Creates a new to-do.

 	mv <note> [notebook]

 	    Moves the notes matching <note> to [notebook].

 	ren <item> <name>

 	    Renames the given <item> (note or notebook) to <name>.

 	rmbook <notebook>

 	    Deletes the given notebook.

 	    -f, --force  Deletes the notebook without asking for confirmation.

 	rmnote <note-pattern>

 	    Deletes the notes matching <note-pattern>.

 	    -f, --force  Deletes the notes without asking for confirmation.

 	search <pattern> [notebook]

 	    Searches for the given <pattern> in all the notes.

 	status

 	    Displays summary about the notes and notebooks.

 	sync

 	    Synchronises with remote storage.

 	    --target <target>  Sync to provided target (defaults to sync.target config value)
 	    --random-failures  For debugging purposes.
 Do not use.

 	tag <tag-command> [tag] [note]

 	    <tag-command> can be "add", "remove" or "list" to assign or remove [tag]
 	    from [note], or to list the notes associated with [tag].
 The command `tag list` can be used to list all the tags.

 	todo <todo-command> <note-pattern>

 	    <todo-command> can either be "toggle" or "clear".
 Use "toggle" to toggle
 	    the given to-do between completed and uncompleted state (If the target is a regular note it will be converted to a to-do).
 Use "clear" to convert the to-do back to a regular note.

 	undone <note>

 	    Marks a to-do as non-completed.

 	version

 	    Displays version information

 # License